iwanders/betula/README.md

   - `SuccessNode`: Always returns `Success`, may be a decorator.
   - `RunningNode`: Always returns `Running`, may be a decorator.
   - `FailureNode`: Always returns `Failure`, may be a decorator.
+  - `RetryNode`: Retries a node up to a specified time limit, turning failure into success while the time limit is not reached.

 ## betula_enigo